-The primary investment objective of the Real Return and Opportunistic Pool is to generate a rate of return that meets or exceeds the increase in the CPI by at least 4.0% annually net of fees over one, three, and five-year periods and a market cycle.
-If a peer universe is available, another objective is to rank above median in a nationally recognized universe of managers possessing a similar style.
+The primary investment objective of the Real Return and Opportunistic Pool is to generate a rate of return that meets or exceeds the increase in the CPI by at least four percent (4%) annually net of fees over one, three, and five-year periods and a market cycle.
+If a peer universe is available, the objective is to rank above median in a nationally recognized universe of managers possessing a similar style.